-• An honours degree with Mathematical Statistics as the major field of study.
+- An honours degree with Mathematical Statistics as the major field of study. - Selection will be based on academic merit and only a limited number of students may be selected.

-Apply in writing to the departmental chair or Registrar by the end of October of the previous year.
+Apply online at https://student.sun.ac.za by the end of October of the previous year.